How to get your HGV licence

 Hazard perception

-You have 19 videos to watch during the hazard perception test with 20 developing hazards you need to spot.
+You have 19 videos to watch during the hazard perception test that contain 20 developing hazards.
 Out of these videos, 18 should include 1 hazard each.
 But 1 video will contain 2 hazards.

 The pass mark is 67/100.